 Title: Robust Q-learning

-Robert Strawderman - University of Rochester (United States)
+Authors: Robert Strawderman - University of Rochester (United States) [presenting]

 Abstract: Q-learning is a regression-based approach that is widely used to formalize the development of an optimal dynamic treatment strategy.
-Finite dimensional working models are typically used to estimate certain nuisance parameters, and misspecification of these working models can result in residual confounding and/or efficiency loss.
-We propose a robust Q-learning approach which allows estimating such nuisance parameters using data-adaptive techniques.
-We study the asymptotic behavior of our estimators and provide simulation studies that highlight the need for and usefulness of the proposed method in practice.
-We use the data from the Extending Treatment Effectiveness of Naltrexone multistage randomized trial to illustrate our proposed methods.
+Finite-dimensional working models are typically used to estimate certain nuisance parameters, and misspecification of these working models can result in residual confounding and/or significant efficiency loss.
+We propose a robust Q-learning approach that allows estimating such nuisance parameters using data-adaptive techniques.
+Methodology, asymptotics and simulations will be summarized and highlight the utility of the proposed methods in practice.
+Data from the ``Extending Treatment Effectiveness of Naltrexone'' multistage randomized trial will be used to illustrate the proposed methods.